We all have different study routines and memorization tricks up our sleeves—but what about the spaces we put ourselves in when it’s ‘grind time’?

 Exploring the elements

-Playing with elements in study spaces, let’s craft the perfect recipe for your brain food.
+By playing with different elements in your study space, you can create the blueprint for your productivity zone.
 Before we begin, take out a piece of paper.
-Jot down your top 3 preferences from each of the following sections:
+Jot down your top 3 preferences for each of the following sections:

 Perhaps it's the view of a peaceful beach ahead of you, or the sight of 15 other people working just as hard as you.
 Or perhaps you prefer an aesthetic space decorated with motivational quotes.